Fascinating Evolution of Animal Traits: From Turtle Shells to Tiger Stripes

 Giraffes’ necks can reach 10 feet (3 metres) in length, allowing the animals to reach the foliage of tall trees.
 But they didn’t always have this great advantage.

-Discokeryx xiezhi is a sheep-sized animal, an ancient relative of modern giraffes that lived about 17 million years ago during the early Miocene epoch (23 million to 5.3 million years ago).
+Discokeryx xiezhi is a sheep-sized animal, an ancient relative of modern giraffes that lived regarding 17 million years ago during the early Miocene epoch (23 million to 5.3 million years ago).
 It had a short neck and a thick, disc-shaped skull.

 Scientists proposed in 2022 that the thick skulls of D. xiezhi evolved to withstand powerful blows to the head during fights between males.
 Those same spells fueled the growth of their necks to aid in combat.
 This is called the “necks for sex” hypothesis, and suggests that competition led to the growth of longer necks.
 Males who won fights more often passed these genes on to their offspring than losers, eventually leading to the giraffes we see today.